Rebecca Masika Katsuva: Career

 In 1999, Katsuva founded a centre d'ecoute, also known as a listening house, in her home in the DRC, located in an isolated and conflict-ridden area.
 She renamed her center the Association des Personnes Desherites Unies pour le Development (APDUD) in 2002.
 The center serves as a shelter for women to recover from violent acts and provides medical help, and currently consists of almost 50 houses for women to live in.
 Katsuva's center is currently helping approximately 180 women.
 In the past decade, she has helped over 6,000 rape survivors.

 Awards

 Katsuva received the 2010 Ginetta Sagan Award for Women's and Children's Rights from Amnesty International USA, announced at the organization's annual gathering in New Orleans, 9-11 April 2010.

+Death

+Katsuva succumbed to malaria-related complications on February 2, 2016, at the age of 49.